Claims handling process

 You may supplement your notice of injury and send clarifications for the claims handling electronically or by post when the processing of your case has commenced.
 You cannot supplement your notice by the phone.
 Any additional information and clarifications must always be submitted in writing.

-Examples of clarifications submitted after filing the notice of injury include response to a heating, addition to a notice of injury and notice of a change of address.
+Examples of clarifications submitted after filing the notice of injury include a rejoinder to the statement the Patient Insurance Centre has delivered, addition to a notice of injury and notice of a change of address.
 When the Patient Insurance Centre has issued a claims decision, you may submit a request for revision or file a claim for compensation.
 You can authorise another person to manage the case on your behalf by delivering the power of attorney to our claims handling unit.
+You can also inquire about the processing stage or time or ask for advice.

-Submit documents to the Patient Insurance Centre electronically
+Submit questions and documents to the Patient Insurance Centre electronically

-You can submit documents and additional information related to your claim, such as appendices to your notice of injury or a response to an invitation to a hearing, to the Patient Insurance Centre electronically at the address:
+You can send questions or submit documents and additional information related to your claim, such as appendices to your notice of injury or a response to an invitation to a hearing, to the Patient Insurance Centre electronically at the address:

 - Electronic submissions become possible after the Patient Insurance Centre has started processing your claim and has issued a claim reference number for your case.